Review: Strange Sally Diamond by Liz Nugent

 I said I wanted more gay thrillers and my book friends said fucking read Yes, Daddy, you bitch and now here we are.

-So, I’ll say it to you too – read this book, you bitch.
+So, I’ll say it to you too – read this fucking book.

 This was like a gay Jeffrey Epstein meets Harvey Weinstein meets #MeToo meets the Republican party meets that church Justin Beiber goes to meets that scene in 8MM where Nicholas Cage goes to an underground porn market for all the really demented shit and the guy is dressed in leather, pinching his own nipples.